githubtraining/write-a-ll-course/responses/05_map-events.md

 1. Take a look through [GitHub's documentation for event triggers](https://developer.github.com/v3/activity/events/types/).
 2. [Edit the `config.yml` file]({{ url }}) on line 29 and make note of the event trigger that matches your first objective.

+> Not sure where to start?
+Use some of the events in the table above to get started!

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>